ddimaria/wmcp/wmcp-361/README.md

 Liquid assets are cash or cash equivalents (not necessarily held in currency).
 Cash acts as a buffer to cover expenses in order to avoid pulling out of other invested assets.

 The cost of holding liquid assets is the lower return of safe assets.
-Liquid assets can be converted into cash and doesn't fluctuate much in changing markets, which makes the suited for short-term, inflexible goals or unforeseen expenses.
+Liquid assets can be converted into cash and don't fluctuate much in changing markets, which makes them suited for short-term, inflexible goals or unforeseen expenses.

 #### How Much Should a Household Hold in Liquid Assets

-If there are planned near-term expenses, then households should home more in liquid assets.
+If there are planned near-term expenses, then households should have more in liquid assets.
 Homeowners should hold more in liquid assets since home expenses are **lumpy**.

 Liquidity costs include the absense of the illiquidy premium (less liquid assets demand a premium).
 They also miss out on the term/duration preimum, which gives a preimium for holding onto the asset.